wirybeaver/wirybeaver.github.io/_includes/about/en.md

-> Love life, the gift of god.
+> Pain past is pleasure

 Hi, this is Xuanyi(Shane) Li, a computer science master.
 My interest mainly focuses on distributed system and machine learning.